harvester/docs/docs/index.md

 1. Choose the installation device on which the Harvester cluster will be installed
      - Note: By default, Harvester uses [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
 If you use the BIOS boot, then you will have the option to select [MBR](https://en.wikipedia.org/wiki/Master_boot_record).
    ![iso-install-disk.png](./install/assets/iso-install-disk.png)
-1. Configure the hostname and select the network interface for the management network.
-By default, Harvester will create a bond NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or by static method.
+2. Configure the hostname and select the network interface for the management network.
+By default, Harvester will create a bonded NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or a static assigned one <small>(Note: The NODE IP can not change at the lifecycle of a Harvester cluster, in case the DHCP is used, user must make sure the DHCP server always offers the same IP for the same NODE.
+A changed NODE IP will cause the related NODE can not join the cluster, or even break the cluster)</small>.
    ![iso-installed.png](./install/assets/iso-nic-config.gif)
-1. Optional: Configure the DNS servers; use commas as delimiters.
+3. Optional: Configure the DNS servers; use commas as delimiters.
-1. Configure the `Virtual IP` which you can use to access the cluster or join other nodes to the cluster <small>(Note: If your IP address is configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP)</small>.
+4. Configure the `Virtual IP` which you can use to access the cluster or join other nodes to the cluster <small>(Note: If your IP address is configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP, VIP must be different than any NODE IP)</small>.
-1. Configure the `cluster token`.
+5. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.
-1. Configure the login password of the host.
+6. Configure the login password of the host.
 The default SSH user is `rancher`.
-1. Recommended configuring the NTP server to make sure all nodes' times are synchronized.
+7. Recommended configuring the NTP server to make sure all nodes' times are synchronized.
 This defaults to `0.suse.pool.ntp.org`.
-1. (Optional) If you need to use an HTTP proxy to access the outside world, enter the proxy URL address here.
+8. (Optional) If you need to use an HTTP proxy to access the outside world, enter the proxy URL address here.
 Otherwise, leave this blank.
-1. (Optional) You can choose to import SSH keys from a remote server URL.
+9. (Optional) You can choose to import SSH keys from a remote server URL.
 Your GitHub public keys can be used with `https://github.com/<username>.keys`.
-1. (Optional) If you need to customize the host with a [Harvester configuration](./install/harvester-configuration.md) file, enter the HTTP URL here.
+10. (Optional) If you need to customize the host with a [Harvester configuration](./install/harvester-configuration.md) file, enter the HTTP URL here.
-1. Confirm the installation options and Harvester will be installed to your host.
+11. Confirm the installation options and Harvester will be installed to your host.
 The installation may take a few minutes to complete.
-1. Once the installation is complete, the host will restart, and a console UI with management URL and status will be displayed. <small>(You can Use F12 to switch between the Harvester console and the Shell).</small>
+12. Once the installation is complete, the host will restart, and a console UI with management URL and status will be displayed. <small>(You can Use F12 to switch between the Harvester console and the Shell).</small>
-1. The default URL of the web interface is `https://your-virtual-ip`.
+13. The default URL of the web interface is `https://your-virtual-ip`.
    ![iso-installed.png](./install/assets/iso-installed.png)
-1. Users will be prompted to set the password for the default `admin` user at first login.
+14. Users will be prompted to set the password for the default `admin` user at first login.
     ![first-login.png](./install/assets/first-time-login.png)

 <div class="text-center">